RealsearchGroup/rbac-slr/analysis/source/research_questions/RQ_6.rst

 ================================================================================
- RQ4: For each categorization, what are the extended features of RBAC proposed?
+ RQ6.
+How are extended RBAC models evaluated in theory and in practice?
 ================================================================================

 ---------------